Solution landscapes of ferronematics in microfluidic channels: Introduction

-We study a dilute suspension of MNPs in a NLC filled microfluidic channel of physical width $2D$.
+We study a dilute suspension of MNPs, i.e., the size of the MNPs is small compared to the average distance between MNPs and the volume fraction of MNPs is much smaller than unity \cite{canevarizarnescu}, in a NLC-filled channel of physical width $2D$.
 We model structural properties across the channel width yielding a one-dimensional problem on an interval $[-D,D]$.
-Since the MNPs generate a spontaneous magnetisation even without any external magnetic fields, the ferronematic mixture is described by two order parameters, a $\Qvec$-tensor which describes the degree and direction of nematic ordering, and a vector $\Mvec$ which defines the direction of the MNPs.
-The ferronematic free energy is a function of $\Qvec$ and $\Mvec$, and is the sum of three contributions: a nematic energy, a magnetisation energy and a coupling energy, which after non-dimensionalising, has two dimensionless parameters $l$ and $c$. $l$ is a scaled elastic constant (with fixed elastic constant), which is interpreted as a measure of domain width, while $c$ is a coupling parameter, which captures information about the MNP-NLC interactions.
+Since the MNPs generate a spontaneous magnetisation even in the absence of external magnetic fields, the ferronematic mixture is described by two order parameters: a $\Qvec$-tensor for the nematic ordering and a magnetisation vector, $\Mvec$, to describe the spontaneous magnetisation induced by the suspended MNPs.
+The nematic order parameter contains information about the nematic directors and the degree of orientational ordering about them.
+The ferronematic free energy is a non-linear and non-convex functional of $\Qvec$ and $\Mvec$ and is the sum of three contributions: a nematic energy, a magnetisation energy and a nemato-magnetic coupling energy \cite{dalby-farrell-majumdar-xia}.
+The nemato-magnetic coupling energy can be viewed as a homogenised energy contribution from the collective NLC-MNP interactions and these NLC-MNP interactions are determined by the boundary effects on the MNP surfaces \cite{canevarizarnescu}.
+The re-scaled ferronematic energy is parameterised by four dimensionless variables: two re-scaled elastic constants, $l_1$ and $l_2$; a parameter $\xi$ that weighs the relative dominance of the nematic and magnetic energies and a NLC-MNP coupling parameter, $c$.
+A positive value of $c$ coerces co-alignment between the nematic director and the spontaneous magnetisation whereas a negative value of $c$ coerces the nematic director and $\Mvec$ to be mutually orthogonal to each other.
+The parameter $c$ depends on the shape of the MNPs and the boundary conditions on the MNP surfaces, which in turn dictate the NLC-MNP interactions.

+This model has been considered previously in the same one-dimensional setting in \cite{dalby-farrell-majumdar-xia,bisht-2019-article}, and a two-dimensional setting in \cite{bisht-2020-article, maity2021}.
+In \cite{bisht-2020-article}, the authors study ferronematic systems on square domains motivated by the planar bistable nematic device in \cite{tsakonas2007}; in \cite{han_ferronematics}, the authors study ferronematic configurations on regular two-dimensional polygons while in \cite{dalby-farrell-majumdar-xia}, the authors prove analytic results on the existence, multiplicity and stability of critical points of the ferronematic free energy in \cite{bisht-2020-article}, including an illuminating study of order-reconstruction (OR) solutions.
+OR solutions are special because they support polydomains, i.e., domains with constant nematic directors and constant $\Mvec$, separated by domain walls or surface singularities.
+There is tremendous scope to manipulate the locations and multiplicity of domain walls in OR solutions and we speculate that the domain walls offer great flexibility for transition pathways and switching mechanisms in multistable systems.
+In \cite{maity2021}, the authors conduct some elegant numerical analysis for the ferronematic model studied in the preceding papers.